AntonTsc/phpXAMPP/README.md

-Terminar el ejercicio 4, y hacer los que quedan a partir del 10
+Terminar ejercicios a partir del 13